House on the Rock, WisconsinHistorical & Cultural Sites

 Getting There & Parking

-Regarding House on the Rock parking, you'll be pleased to know that parking is free for all visitors.
-Follow the long driveway, keeping left to reach the main parking lot above the Welcome Center.
-If you're traveling in a larger vehicle or RV, stay to the right for designated oversized-vehicle parking.
-It's important to note that the parking lots and picnic area close promptly at 5:00 PM, and the entrance gate locks at 5:15 PM, with no overnight parking permitted.
-Taxis, Uber, and Lyft services are not available in the area, so plan your transportation accordingly.
+Parking at House on the Rock is free for all visitors.
+You'll follow a long driveway, keeping left for the main parking lot above the Welcome Center.
+If you're in a larger vehicle or RV, stay to the right for designated oversized vehicle parking.
+It's important to note that overnight parking is not permitted, and the entrance gate locks at 5:15 PM.
+Also, taxis, Uber, and Lyft services are generally not available in this rural area, so plan your transportation accordingly.

 Top Things to Do